 Find A Doctor Or Hospital In Your Network.

 Blue Cross and Blue Shield of Illinois members with a PPO plan can talk to a registered nurse by calling the 24/7 Nurseline.
-The Nurseline number is listed on your member ID card.
-When you call , you’ll reach a nurse 24 hours a day, seven days a week.
-The 24/7 Nurseline’s registered nurses can talk with you about your health issue and let you know if there is something you can do at home, or let you know your other options for immediate care.
+The number is listed on your member ID card.
+When you call, you’ll be connected with a registered nurse – anytime you call, 24 hours a day, seven days a week.
+You’ll be able to talk in detail about your health issue.
+The nurse will let you know if there is something you can do at home, or what your other options are for immediate care.